-Level Four: If the aggrieved person is not satisfied with the disposition or if no disposition is rendered within the time limits he/she may forward the grievance to the Superintendent within five (5) days of the decision at Level Three.
+16.03.04 Level Four: If the aggrieved person is not satisfied with the disposition or if no disposition is rendered within the time limits, he/she may forward the grievance to the Superintendent within five (5) days of the decision at Level Three.
 The Superintendent or his/her designee will represent the Board at this level of the grievance procedure.
-Within five (5) school days after receipt of the written grievance by the Superintendent; the Superintendent and/or his/her designee will meet with the aggrieved person in an effort to resolve it.
+Within five (5) school days after receipt of the written grievance by the days after receipt of the written grievance by the Superintendent; the Superintendent and/or his/her designee will meet with the aggrieved person in an effort to resolve it.
 Within five (5) days after the meeting the Superintendent of Schools and/or his/her designee will issue in writing his/her answer to the aggrieved person and the Association.
 Witnesses may be presented at this level.

-Level Five: If the decision of the Superintendent is not satisfactory to the Association, the grievance may be submitted to arbitration within fifteen (15) days after receipt of the Superintendent's decision.
+16.03.05 Level Five: If the decision of the Superintendent is not satisfactory to the Association, the grievance may be submitted to arbitration within fifteen (15) days after receipt of the Superintendent's decision.
 The Board and the Association shall mutually agree upon an arbitrator.